 Therapeutic Uses of Ampakines

 Ampakines have a broad range of potential therapeutic applications.
-These include relief of the effects of sleep deprivation, poor memories, stupidity (yes, they could be smart drugs!), Alzheimers, other forms of dementia, and general cognitive decline.
+These include relief of the effects of sleep deprivation, poor memories, stupidity (yes, they could be smart drugs!), Alzheimers, other forms of dementia, autism, schizophrenia, and general cognitive decline.
 Memory decline in human aging and dementia is linked to dysfunction of the cholinergic system.
+Also mentioned as potential candidates for ampakine therapy are Parkinson’s disease, Rhett syndrome, and depression.

 Ampakines increase excitatory monosynaptic (that is - by one synapse between two neurons) responses, allowing increased communication rates through the neural network.
 There is hope that ampakines may improve long-term potentiation that assists in memory.